-Yourdon & Coad and Gene & Sarson are the two main methods of notation used in DFDs, and they both use shapes and labels to represent the four main elements of a DFD -- external entity, process, data store, and data flow.
+There are four common methods of notation used in DFDs: Yourdon & De Marco, Gene & Sarson, SSADM and Unified.
+All use the same labels and similar shapes to represent the four main elements of a DFD — external entity, process, data store, and data flow.

 Data stores hold information for later use, like a file of documents that’s waiting to be processed.
 Data inputs flow through a process and then through a data store while data outputs flow out of a data store and then through a process.

 Data flow is the path the system’s information takes from external entities through processes and data stores.
 With arrows and succinct labels, the DFD can show you the direction of the data flow.

 Before you start mapping out data flow diagrams you need to follow four best practices to create a valid DFD.

 1. Each process should have at least one input and one output.

 2. Each data store should have at least one data flow in and data flow out.

 3. A system’s stored data must go through a process.

 4. All processes in a DFD must link to another process or data store.

 Levels of Data Flow Diagrams